fru2/fru2/README.md

 Learning something new everyday.

-- 🌱 Currently learning - Next.js
+- 🌱 Currently learning - Electron
 - 🎨 Fine arts as hobby
 - 🎵 Always vibin' to music
 - 🍿 Anime in the mean time